syvita/docs/src/pages/understand-stacks/running-mainnet-node.md

 INFO [1626290776.956535] [src/burnchains/bitcoin/spv.rs:926] [main] Syncing Bitcoin headers: 1.7% (12000 out of 691034)
 ```

-To verify the [`stacks-blockchain`][] tip height is progressing use the following command:
+To verify the [`stacks-blockchain`][] tip height is progressing use the following command.

+-> This normally will only work once all Bitcoin headers have been synced and it starts to pull the Stacks blocks from the chain

 ```sh
 curl -sL localhost:20443/v2/info | jq
 ```

-If the instance is running you should recieve terminal output similar to the following:
+You should get something like this back.

 ```json
 {